Lukas Franks PI

 “I did.
 He never left this place.”

-“No, of course not.
-What I’m suggesting is that someone messed with the CCTV, and if I’m to find out who and why, it would help to know about George.
+“No. What I’m suggesting is that someone messed with the CCTV, and if I’m to find out who and why, it would help to know about George.
 I understand he works at a Bata shoe store?”

 “Yeah, his day job.
 It’s in the New Town,” Jana waved her cigarette in the general direction, “near Charles Square.”